Business Continuity Plan: HR Frequently Asked Questions

 6. Are employees required to fill out timesheets during the emergency?

 Time spent at work will have to be documented.
-Check the HRM web to see if normal timesheets or some other method of documentation will be used during the emergency.
+Check the HR web to see if normal timesheets or some other method of documentation will be used during the emergency.

 7. How is time accounted for if the President closes the campus?

-Information on emergency leave for a natural disaster or other campus closure may be found in the UT Dallas Handbook of Operating Procedures.
+Information on emergency leave for a natural disaster or other campus closure may be found in the UT Dallas Policy Navigator under Leaves of Absence (UTDBP3054).

 8. How do we account for staff’s time?

-Supervisors and managers should check the HRM web for any special instructions and follow university and departmental procedures.
-Supervisors or managers with questions regarding hours of work, leave of absence, vacation and sick leave should consult HRM.
+Supervisors and managers should check the HR web for any special instructions and follow university and departmental procedures.
+Supervisors or managers with questions regarding hours of work, leave of absence, vacation and sick leave should consult HR.

 9. Can staff work alternative work schedules?